simphotonics/generic_reader/README.md

    The built-in types `bool`, `double`, `int`, `String`, `Type`, `Symbol` as well as Dart `enums` do **not** require decoder functions.

-   Note: To read a Dart enum, `MyEnum`, using the method `get<dynamic>()` it is required to register a decoder function.
+   Note: To read a Dart enum, e.g. `MyEnum`, using the method `get<dynamic>()` it is required to register a decoder function for this type.
 This is due to fact that the method `get<dynamic>()` tries to match the input against a built-in or registered type.
+   The file [`player_example.dart`][player_example.dart] demonstrates how to read a constant of type `List<dynamic>` containing enum values.

    To register a decoder function for an enumeration use a function similar to:
    ```Dart
     reader.addDecoder<MyEnum>((cr) => cr.getEnum<MyEnum>());
    ```